ai-coustics/aic-sdk-rs/README.md

 # ai-coustics Speech Enhancement SDK for Rust

+> [!WARNING]
+> You must use a Rust version different from 1.91.1, which was used to build the static libraries.

 ## What is this SDK?

 Our Speech Enhancement SDK delivers state-of-the-art audio processing capabilities, enabling you to enhance speech clarity and intelligibility in real-time.